-The differences between a thru axle and a skewer.
+The differences between a thru axle and a skewer explained.

 We get quite a few questions about the difference between an older style quick release skewer and a newer thru-axle.
-Thru-axles have been in mountain bikes for nearly five years now, and are now moving into road and cross bikes.
+Thru-axles have been in mountain bikes since around 2010 and are now common in road bikes as well.
 But there are still many bikes that have skewers.
 Learn a little about the difference.

 Way back in 1927, Italian bike racer Tullio Campagnolo (yes, that “Campy”) was frustrated when he was racing and attempted to change gears in a race.
 At that time there was one cog on each side of the hub, so “changing gears” meant that you had to undo the wingnuts that held the wheel on, then take the wheel off, flip it around, and reinstall it by threading the nuts back on.
 You can see that during a race, this was an arduous process.